paragon1234/Car-Behaviour-Training/README.md

 Then taking clue from Nvidia architecture I created a trimmed down architecture: 3 CNN (output depth of 24, 36, 64) with relu units, followed by 4 FCL.
 In this case the vehicle was safely able to take sharp turn, but it moved from one side of the track to another, like a drunken car.

-My final archtitecture was the Nvidia Architecture where the car movement from one side of track to another reduced.
+My final archtitecture was the Nvidia Architecture, where the car movement from one side of track to another reduced.
 At the end of the process, the vehicle is able to drive autonomously around the track (at 25 speed) without leaving the track.

 ### 2. Final Model Architecture